An orientation to the Community Sacred Fire Ceremony

 Sacred Fire Welcome Information

-Used in the right ways and for the right reasons we can activate healing in ourselves and our communities and start “living towards right relationship right now” (Pat Maccabe).
+“We can activate healing in ourselves and our communities and start living towards right relationship right now”

 Sharing some of this information before you arrive supports us making the most of our time together in the connective experience.
 We will take time to orientate ourselves to the ceremony in person too and there will be time for questions and clarifications.